Pavankumardontha/dynamic-programming-/README.md

 69) Jump Game - 2 (leetcode can be done using BFS and also DP)
 70) Jump Game - 3 (leetcode-BFS)
 71) Jump Game - 4 (leetcode-BFS)
+72) Maximum numbers of jumps to reach the last index

 # Combinations and Permutations counting problems